 Electrical Surge Protection for Electrical and Electronic Equipment

-Today more than ever, your world depends upon digital microprocessor-controlled equipment.
-Whether you are using your computer equipment or enjoying your favorite movie on your television and VCR, the quality of your power is critical.
+Today more than ever, your world depends on electronics.
+Whether you are usinga computer, watching TV, or charging a smart phone, the quality of your power is critical.

 What Is a Surge?

-A surge is a sudden, very short duration increase in voltage.
-Though usually small and unnoticed by you, over time these surges can be damaging to your sensitive electronic equipment.
+A surge is a sudden, quickincrease in voltage.
+Though usually small and unnoticed by you, over time these surges can damage sensitive electronic equipment.
 In an average home, these small surges can occur many times a day.

 Can Voltage Surges Be Created by Equipment in My Home or Business?